natorbit/is117-gittest-real/answers/question-12.md

-cp: copies files
+cp: copies files or directories.
-mv: move or rename files
+mv: move or rename files or directories